- Download our Moving to New Zealand Guide (PDF)

 They can prove they have tax residence status with proper documentation

-They have made an investment of at least 1,000,000 NZD or more in New Zealand for two years
+They have made an investment of NZD 1,000,000 or more in New Zealand for two years

 They have at least 25 percent or more shares in a business in New Zealand that benefits the country in some way